FOREX-Euro traders bet ECB won't rock the boat after stock sell-off

 * Rebound in crude oil and equities help dollar recover

-* Market tone still shaky after stocks sell-off (Adds jump in euro implied volatility)
+* Market tone still shaky after stocks sell-off (Updates after start of European trading)

 By Patrick Graham